BoonSze/cleaningdataproject/README.md

   - Renames the columns in subject data set and activity dataset
   - Renames all the columns in features dataset
   - Selects only the columns with mean or std
-  - Combine all Subject, Activity and features into 1 dataset
+  - Combines all Subject, Activity and features into 1 dataset
-  - Sort by Subject then Activity
+  - Sorts by Subject then Activity
   - Uses descriptive activity names e.g. WALKING, WALKING_UPSTAIRS, etc.
   - Creates a 2nd tidy data set with average of each variable for each activity and each subject